 8. Bring UDL to life with Top Hat

 Top Hat’s feature suite ensures your students have access to an equitable learning environment.
 Postsecondary students are able to learn from anywhere—the platform’s offline mode still lets students complete their homework assignments, even without having an Internet connection.
 Similarly, students can use multiple devices to engage with content stored in Top Hat.
-Students can dial into online lectures from their smartphone.
 Top Hat is compatible with assistive technologies such as screen readers, plus keyboard navigation makes it simple to navigate through content.

 Outside of class time, alternative text on images in textbook readings helps students using screen readers understand the visuals alongside the text.
-Once a recorded lecture ends, students can also download transcripts to view on their own time.
 Instructors can personalize the learning experience for individual students by customizing assignment due dates and grade weights.
 This ensures students have multiple ways to express their knowledge—and at a time that suits them.

-Top Hat’s accessibility features ensure all students’ needs are met in your course.
+Top Hat’s accessibility features create a level playing field in your course.
 Learn more about what Top Hat can do for your students here.

 9. References